 Dr. Young Yun Kim is a professor in the Department of Communication at the University of Oklahoma, Norman.
 She was born and raised in Seoul, Korea, where she received her B.A. degree from Seoul National University.
 In 1970, she moved to the United States and completed her M.A. degree in speech communication at the University of Hawaii under the sponsorship of the East-West Center Communication Institute.
 She continued her studies and completed a Ph.D. degree in communication from Northwestern University in Evanston, Illinois.
-Upon graduation, Prof. Kim taught at Governors State University in Illinois before moving to the University of Oklahoma, where she has helped to develop a nationally recognized Intercultural Communication graduate program.
+Upon graduation, Prof. Kim taught at Governors State University in Illinois before moving to the University of Oklahoma in 1988, where she has helped to develop a nationally recognized Intercultural Communication graduate programs.
 Prof. Kim teaches undergraduate and graduate courses and direct doctoral theses in the area of intercultural/interethnic/interracial communication.

 Prof. Kim has published over 110 book chapters and refereed articles in academic journals including Communication Yearbook, Human Communication Research, and International Journal of Intercultural Relations.
 As author or editor, she has produced 12 intercultural books including Interethnic Communication (Sage, 1986), Theories in Intercultural Communication (co-edited with W. Gudykunst, Sage, 1988) Communication and Cross-Cultural Adaptation (Multilingual Matters, 1988), Becoming Intercultural (Sage, 2001), and Communicating with Strangers (4th ed., McGraw-Hill, 2003, with W. Gudykunst).
 She has served on the editorial boards of 11 journals including Applied Communication Research, Communication Theory, Human Communication Research, International and Intercultural Communication Annual, International Journal of Intercultural Relations, Journal of Communication, and Journal of Intercultural Communication Research.

 Prof. Kim was named a Fellow of the International Communication Association in 2002, and received in 2006 a Top Scholar Award for Lifetime Achievement from the Intercultural Communication Division of the International Communication Association.
 She has played leadership roles as Division Chair and on the Board of Directors of the International Communication Association and the National Communication Association.
 She is also a founding fellow, a member of the Board of Directors, and has been elected to serve as Vice President (2011-13) and President (2013-15) of the International Academy for Intercultural Research.